-Why internet safety matters for teenagers
+Why online safety matters for teenagers

-Internet safety risks for teenagers
+Online safety risks for teenagers

 Content risks

-- pornography or sexually explicit content in music videos, movies or online games
+- pornography or sexually explicit content in music videos, movies or online games and websites

 - real or simulated violence

-- terrorist sites
+- terrorist information

-- misinformation and fake news
+- deepfakes, misinformation and fake news

 - harmful user-generated content like sites about drug use, self-harm, suicide or negative body image.